 Seward Marine Center

-The Seward Marine Center is the homeport for the 261-foot R/V Sikuliaq.
-This ship is part of the UNOLS fleet and is run by the College of Fisheries and Ocean Sciences.
-It is available for ocean research and is ice capable.
-The vessel began science operations in 2014.
-Learn more about the Sikuliaq here.
+The Seward Marine Center is the homeport of the 261-foot, global class, ice-capable R/V Sikuliaq.
+This ship is part of the US academic research fleet and is operated by the College of Fisheries and Ocean Sciences.
+The vessel began science operations in 2014 and supports global oceanographic research.
+Learn more about Sikuliaq.

 The Tsunami Bowl

-Each winter, Alaska holds a regional ocean sciences competition for Alaska high school students – The Alaska Tsunami Bowl.
+Each winter Alaska holds a regional ocean sciences competition for Alaska high school students, called the Alaska Tsunami Bowl.
 The Tsunami Bowl is part of the National Ocean Sciences Bowl (NOSB) competition, which was started in 1998 to celebrate the International Year of the Ocean.
 Each year the winning team of the Alaska Tsunami Bowl competes against other regional teams from all over the United States at the National Ocean Sciences Bowl finals competition.
-The Alaska regional competition is sponsored by the UAFs College of Fisheries and Ocean Sciences, Seward Marine Center, with additional support from the Alaska Sea Grant College Program and many other generous sponsors.
-Learn more about the event.
-View photos and results from previous Tsunami Bowl competitions.
+The Alaska regional competition is sponsored by the UAF College of Fisheries and Ocean Sciences and the Seward Marine Center, with additional support from Alaska Sea Grant and many other generous sponsors.
+Learn more about the National Ocean Sciences Bowl.